Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Today the show is hosted by Bob McDonald who makes conversations with scientists from different parts of the world.
 The show focuses on topics about science, medicine, environment and technology.

 If you’re in for some serious listening about any stuff related to science, this podcast show will be worth your time.
-Although it lacks the humor and fun atmosphere that are present in other podcast shows.
+What it lacks in humor and fun that are present in other podcast shows, it makes up for in substance.

 12. The Titanium Physicists